hardawaykr/chessGame/README.md

-Simple web based chess game.
-Plan to design ai opponent for users to play against.
+Chess engine written in c.
+Plan to use engine to design a chess ai.